Homeowner accused of shooting Black teen in Kansas City will face 2 felony charges, officials announce

 Although Tackett has not seen police records, he said the information made available to the public described Ralph as not being a threat; therefore the “Stand Your Ground” law would not be applicable.

-Officers responded to a home April 13, just before 10 p.m., after receiving reports of a shooting.
-When they arrived, they found Ralph, 16, who had been shot outside the residence by the homeowner.
+Officers responded April 13, just before 10 p.m., after receiving reports of a shooting.
+When they arrived, they found Ralph, 16, who had been shot outside a residence by a homeowner.
+Police and Ralph's family have said he went to the wrong address, mistaking 115th Terrace for 115th Street.

-Ralph was "shot twice and struck in the head and arm," his family's attorneys said in a statement.

-Ralph has come home from the hospital, according to family attorney Ben Crump.
+Ralph told a detective who visited him at a hospital on Friday that he had pressed the doorbell and waited, according to the probable cause statement.

+"(He) stated the male inside took a long time but finally opened the door holding a firearm.
+He stated he was immediately shot in the head and fell to the ground," the detective writes.

+The teen has come home from the hospital but is still struggling after the ordeal, Crump said on CNN on Monday afternoon.

-Crump said Ralph is still struggling with stress from the ordeal but he and his family are happy he lived after being shot in the head.
+Crump said Ralph and his family are happy he lived after being shot in the head.
 They hope for a full recovery because Ralph is young and strong, he added.

-"He's not out of the woods yet, but the great thing is, (medical officials) said he was stable enough to go to his home," he said.
+"He's not out of the woods yet, but the great thing is, (medical officials) said he was stable enough to go to his home," he told CNN's Jake Tapper.

-The Kansas City Star reported Ralph is being cared for by his mother, who is a nurse.

-Crump told CNN's Jake Tapper it makes no sense the shooter hasn't been arrested.
+When Crump spoke Tapper, the prosecutor had yet to announce charges and Crump said it made no sense the shooter hadn't been arrested the night of the shooting.

 At a weekend rally, community and family members marched to and demonstrated in front of the man's house, calling for charges to be filed.
 Protesters marched as they chanted, "Justice for Ralph" and "Black lives matter," and carried signs reading, "Ringing a doorbell is not a crime" and "The shooter should do the time," footage from CNN affiliate KMBC shows.